rust-lang/blog.rust-lang.org/posts/2022-12-05-survey-launch.md

 ---
 layout: post
 title: "Launching the 2022 State of Rust Survey"
-author: The Rust Survey Team
+author: The Rust Survey Working Group
 description: "Hearing from you about the seventh year of Rust"
 ---